• Home

 In Your Face: How Facial Recognition Databases See Copyright Law But Not Your Privacy

 How can IBM do this?
-From a copyright perspective, they have covered on at least fronts.
+From a copyright perspective, they have covered at least one front.
 First, Section 107 of the Copyright Act surely lets in the “truthful use” of copyrighted works for “functions such as criticism, remark, information reporting, teaching (together with multiple copies for lecture room use), scholarship, or research….”
-On the idea of studies by myself, plainly IBM’s use of such pix would be permissible.
-Secondly, the photographs utilized by IBM appear to derive from a set of 99.2 million photos known as the YFCC100M compiled through Yahoo (the previous proprietor of Flickr) for research functions and difficulty to the Creative Commons license.
+On the idea of studies by myself, IBM’s use of such pix would be permissible.
+Secondly, the photographs utilized by IBM appear to derive from a set of 99.2 million photos known as the YFCC100M compiled through Yahoo (the previous proprietor of Flickr) for research purposes and difficulty to the Creative Commons license.
 That stated, plainly, the people whose snapshots have been used no longer consent to such use (according to NBC News).

-The Creative Commons is a public license framework that basically allows the “creator” of the work to “preserve copyright even as permitting others to copy, distribute, and make a few uses of their paintings — at the least non-commercially,” in addition to maintaining attribution to their works.
+The Creative Commons is a public license framework that allows the “creator” of the work to “preserve copyright even as permitting others to copy, distribute, and make a few uses of their paintings — at least non-commercially,” in addition to maintaining attribution to their works.
 There are one-of-a-kind forms of licenses available via the Creative Commons, so the question turns into whether Creative Commons allows such use.
 According to Creative Commons CEO Ryan Merkley, it seems that the answer is, properly, a “truthful” one:

 Stanley Paul